probnum2026/probnum2026.github.io/submissions.md

 _Full details, including style files, will be published here in due course._

----
-### Proceedings of ProbNum25

 ProbNum25 will have a dedicated volume in the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press), where accepted papers will be published.
-Talks and/or posters at ProbNum25 will be presented by the authors of accepted papers.
-A submission should up to 8 pages (or shorter) using dedicated style files.
+A submission should be up to 8 pages (or shorter) using dedicated style files.
 Subject areas are methods, theory and applications of probabilistic numerics, as detailed below.

+The authors of accepted papers will present talks and/or posters at ProbNum25.

 ---
-### Important dates
+### Key Dates

-Timescales for submitting are anticipated to be as follows, though these are subject to revision:
+The current schedule, subject to revision, for submission and the review process is as follows.

-- **Submission Deadline** 5th March 2025.
+- **Submission Deadline:** 5th March 2025.
-- **Reviews Released** 9th April 2025.
+- **Reviews Released:** 9th April 2025.
-- **Responses Due** 18 April 2025.
+- **Responses Due:** 18th April 2025.
-- **Decisions** 14 May 2025.
+- **Decisions:** 14th May 2025.

 ---
-### Subject areas
+### Subject Areas

 We welcome submissions in areas including but not limited to: